percona/everest-doc/docs/install/installEverest.md

     This will install all the required components in a namespace called `percona-system`.

-3. Enter the specific names for the namespaces you want to create, separating each name with a comma.
+3. Enter the specific names for the namespaces you want Everest to manage, separating each name with a comma.

     ??? example "Expected output"
         ```